Reyemneirda/foobar-production/README.md

 ```
 npm run build
 ```
-### Stuff that could be implemented with more time
+### Features that could be implemented with more time
--Use of Vuex Store
+ - Use of Vuex Store
--A bar filling to show how long each production takes -More animation
+ - bars filling to show how long each production takes
--Sounds
+ - More animation
+ - Sounds